Pin-and-lug cipher machine with irregular stepping

 BC-52 Simulator for Windows

-Crypto researcher Dirk Rijmenants in Belgium has created a very realistic
+Belgian crypto-researcher Dirk Rijmenants, has created a very realistic

 simulation of the BC-52 that runs on the Windows™ operating system.